carloscortonc/cli-er/README.md

 }).run();
 ```

-invoking with `node action.js cmd --log` will log _"Log from cmd"_ into the console.
+invoking with `node action.js cmd --log` will print _"Log from cmd"_ into the console.

 ### help(location?)